-India’s tiger population rises 33% since 2014 to 2967
+India is now home to 2,967 tigers, numbers up by 741 in fourth cycle

 The latest count of tigers' in the country is believed to be the world's largest wildlife survey exercise conducted, in terms of coverage, the intensity of sampling and quantum of camera trapping.

-PM Modi presented the award to Sathyamanglam Tiger Reserve, for showing the highest increment in the quadrennial Management Effective Evaluation
+PM Modi presented the award to Sathyamanglam Tiger Reserve, for showing the highest increment in the quadrennial Management Effective Evaluation.

 In 2006, when the survey was first conducted, India had only 1,411 tigers.